Best graphics card for laptops in 2024: the mobile GPUs I'd want in my next gaming laptop

 What screen size is best for a gaming laptop?

 This will arguably have the most immediate impact on your choice of the build.
 Picking the size of your screen basically dictates the size of your laptop.
-A 13-inch machine will be a thin-and-light ultrabook, while a 17-inch panel almost guarantees workstation stuff.
-At 15 inches, you're looking at the most common size of the gaming laptop screen.
+A 14-inch machine will be a thin-and-light ultrabook, while an 18-inch panel should be treated as a desktop replacement in most cases.
+At 15-16 inches, you're looking at the most common size of gaming laptop screen.

 Are high refresh rate panels worth it for laptops?